The QATSPY Golfer’s Sports Page: Golf Swing Tips

-Improving the National educational grade requires coaching Physical Literacy, or Physical Academics Curriculum Technique (PACT), golf fundamentals.
+Improving the National educational grade requires coaching Physical Literacy, or Physical Academics Curriculum Training (PACT), golf fundamentals.
 This type of training will allow educators to address the physical and academic needs of the students, while developing critical problem-solving skills.
-Students will need to develop independent, critical, creative, and competitive thinking skills that will be essential in future careers.
-Eighty percent of future careers do not presently exist today.
+Students will need to develop independent critical thinking, creative, and competitive thinking skills that will be essential in future careers.
+It is predicted that eighty (80) percent of future careers do not presently exist today.
 This will require students to become innovators.

-This will place demands on the education system and will require the educational systems to adapt to the industry needs more quickly, especially in the areas of psychology as well as technology.
+This will place demands on the education system and will require the educational systems to adapt to the industry needs more quickly, especially in the areas of psychology, as well as, vocational technology areas.
 This will require the student to have a high level of cognitive skills of being able to concentrate, comprehend, perceive, and process information without distractions.
 The student will need to exhibit self-confidence, self-coaching, initiative, and be resourceful, while exhibiting social and motivational skills.

 How to Improve a Student’s Learning Retention

 Circadian Rhythm is a learning process called episodic memory, or Context-Based Learning.
-Context-Based Learning, or Apperception, uses a collection of prior experiences and applies these in short intervals of time.
+Context-Based Learning, or Apperception, uses a collection of prior experiences and applies these in short intervals of time to learn new skills.
 Research done by Dale Edgar, researcher and educator, indicates that effective learning and retention of information will increase with three factors.
-First– self-coaching or independent learning process; second– when there is an immediate application of knowledge; and third– where sessions are spread out over short intervals of time with physical activity, called incremental learning.
+First– self-coaching or independent learning process, called apperception; second– when there is an immediate application of knowledge; and third– where sessions are spread out over short intervals of time with a blend of physical activity, called incremental learning.
 This is the reason that a person who walks or engages in other physical activities, such as golf, has a better retention rate.

-While golf fundamentals are demanding, they provide the most mental satisfaction and exercise that a student of the game can have for a lifetime, especially if the golfer walks the course.
+While golf fundamentals are demanding, they provide the most mental satisfaction and exercise that a student of the game can have for a lifetime, especially if the golfer walks the course, like I do.
 Golf is ideal for schools and a home-school setting.
 Golf fundamentals don’t require assembling a team in order to participate.
 The golfer can participate either on an individual level or on a team level.
 This is what makes it ideal for home-school settings.
-The major benefit of golf fundamentals is that it requires the student to develop muscle memory, which is a subconscious function.
+The major benefit of golf fundamentals is that it requires the student to develop muscle memory, which is a subconscious mind function.

 Increasing the Influence of the Subconscious Mind